akc3n/seprand.github.io/content/_index.md

 ---
-title: SePrAnd
+title: Seprand
 toc: false
 ---

-Welcome to SePrAnd (Security Privacy Android).
+Welcome to Seprand (Security Privacy Android).

 Here you'll find some articles about mobile security and privacy written by community members, as well as some content about GrapheneOS.